derzz/cs246-notes/CS 246 Notes/Random Questions to Test Yourself.md

 D dobject;
 cout << dobject.a << endl;
 ```
 - What is the deadly diamond of death?
 Draw a UML to showcase this concept.
+Provide a solution for this problem.
 - Write a template function for a `max` function which takes the biggest of two objects.